retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

-User ``495985018`` is labeled as lost, since her last event occurred on ``2019-11-02``.
+User ``495985018`` is labeled as lost since her last event occurred on ``2019-11-02``.
 It’s more than 30 days before the end of the eventstream.